NervSys/NS-Tests/README.md

 2. Clone test suits under the default "app_path" value (namespace specified to "app\tests")
 3. Using CLI mode, enter cmd like: "php api.php tests/cache" to run cache tests.
 So as other tests.

+NOTICE: If no "app_path" was set, run following like cmd's: "php api.php app/tests/cache", and so as others.

 ## Credits